 Imagine a place so off-the-grid that, if you wanted to make a phone call, you’d have to amble down to a pond, pull a canoe from the muddy bank, row quietly across the surface, and float in the middle of it—oars pulled in—to get enough service.

-It’s true for Alice Saunders and her boyfriend, Greg Ralich, who bought a bare-bones, no-electricity, no-running -water cabin on a one-acre parcel of land down a class IV road in the Lakes Region of New Hampshire, that also turned out to have no cell service.
+It’s true for Alice Saunders and her partner, Greg Ralich, who bought a bare-bones, no-electricity, no-running-water cabin on a one-acre parcel of land down a class IV road in the Lakes Region of New Hampshire, that also turned out to have no cell service.
 (The road, Saunders says, “is mostly used for horseback riding and hunting and is not plowed in the winter;” their only neighbors are across the pond.)
 Saunders, who founded and runs Forestbound Bag Co., spotted the cabin on Craigslist after eight years of looking, “on and off,” for “something small with interesting build and design elements, private, and within a two-hour drive of our home in Boston.
 When I saw this cabin pop up on Craigslist I knew immediately that it was special.
 We went up to see it the next day and I put in an offer almost immediately.”

 Among the draws were the cabin’s quiet, truly unplugged location, just a half hour from where Saunders grew up—and that the structure itself was in good shape.
 “I could tell that the renovations I wanted to do wouldn’t be so significant that Greg and I couldn’t tackle them ourselves,” she says.